 for Promotion and Tenure and Promotion and Continuing Status

-The College of Agriculture and Life Sciences (CALS) has revised its guidelines and criteria for promotion and tenure and promotion and continuing status to include a statement regarding compliance with relevant university and Board of Regents policies.
+The College of Agriculture and Life Sciences (CALS) has guidelines and criteria for promotion and tenure and promotion and continuing status that include a statement regarding compliance with relevant university and Board of Regents policies.
 An earlier revision (June 1999) emphasized the use of the position description in evaluation and advancement decisions and added an appendix with examples of instruction, research and service activities that may be used in the evaluation process.

-"Collective Wisdom" is a valuable online resource that provides practical, informal guidance and answers to frequently asked questions regarding the promotion process and preparation of dossiers for CALS faculty, administrators, mentors and staff.
+Promotion and Tenure/Continuing Status Review Process is a valuable online resource that provides practical, informal guidance and answers to frequently asked questions regarding the promotion process and preparation of dossiers for CALS faculty, administrators, mentors and staff.

 All new tenure- or continuing-eligible faculty hired after July 1, 2003 must have a probationary review in their third year and a mandatory review for tenure or continuing status in their sixth year.
 Annual reviews for tenure- and continuing-eligible faculty must have an extra component that addresses progress toward tenure or continuing status.

 Promotion and/or tenure or continuing status dossiers are due to the Dean's Office by November 1.
 Three-year or other probationary reviews are normally due to the dean by December 1 (unless there is a possibility for non-retention).
 Consult your unit head for earlier unit deadlines.